-All things considered, we here in the West live in a generation that thinks that the way things are now, are the way they will always be.
+All things considered, we here in the West live in a generation that thinks that the way things are now is the way they will always be.
 This view is known as uniformitarianism.
-Similarly, every age has thought that way until something came along that revolutionized either how they lived, or completely disrupted their world they lived in; wars, famines, plagues, automobiles, airplanes, the atom bomb, computers, Internet, etc.
+Similarly, every age has thought that way until something came along that revolutionized either how they lived, or completely disrupted the world they lived in; wars, famines, plagues, automobiles, airplanes, the atom bomb, computers, the Internet, etc.

 Speaking of Thomas Hobbes, he is most famous for his treatise on the social-political contract titled Leviathan.
 Below is a short summation of that text.

 In 1649, a civil war broke out over who would rule England—Parliament or King Charles I. The war ended with the beheading of the king.
 Shortly after Charles was executed, an English philosopher, Thomas Hobbes (1588–1679), wrote Leviathan, a defense of the absolute power of kings.
 The title of the book referred to a leviathan, a mythological, whale-like sea monster that devoured whole ships.
 Hobbes likened the leviathan to government, a powerful state created to impose order.